 It did on my world.
 My world doesn’t exist anymore. – Superman

 To say Zack Snyder has a unique vision for his productions would be understating his style.
 Though he helmed Man of Steel, his idiosyncrasies seemed on great display in effect hampering what otherwise might have been an intriguing experience.
 As I sat through this film, having seen it was Snyder behind the camera I didn’t remember that it was he who also captained the aforementioned Man of Steel.
 But no matter the shared director, I cannot help but feel like this DC Comics adaptation was (production) “worse” than its predecessor, and missed so many marks.‘BATMAN v SUPERMAN: DAWN OF JUSTICE’ (2016) – Human and Alien Square Off #FWarchives Click To Tweet

 Just a few of the quibbles I have with this as a production are the following things.
-Its length should have been shortened (it tried to be “too much” – lead in, sequel, emotional battle – in too cramped a cinematic space) and the method of storytelling does nothing for this.
-We are pulled in and out of dream sequences, and even within the “surface” dream, another dream is embedded.
+Its length should be shorter (it tries to be “too much” – lead in, sequel, emotional battle – in too small a cinematic space) and the method of storytelling doesn’t help.
+They pull us in and out of dream sequences, and even within the “surface” dream, another dream is embeds.
 This tug of war is more confusing than visually stimulating.
 I know its purpose is probably to offer insight into the character’s frame of mind, but overall, it doesn’t work that way.
-Another big theme I took some issue with was Clark pitched as a savior.
+Another big theme I take some issue with is Clark as a savior.

 Beyond that, I think what I like best about this reboot is the cast.
 Everyone brings their a-game.
-This is true of returning cast members with the likes of Diane Lane, Adams and Cavill to newbies Gal Gadot, Jeremy Irons (brilliant Alfred!) and Jesse Eissenberg (can we say creepy).
-What’s so interesting about this adaptation is that everyone is a kind of “tortured” soul whereas prior versions give us a lighter view of the iconic monikers.
-Remarks have been hinted that Superman will be a darker incarnation come the next DC installment and my response would be something akin to asking, “How can he be any darker!?”
+This is true of the return of Diane Lane, Adams and Cavill; and newbies Gal Gadot, Jeremy Irons (brilliant Alfred!) and Jesse Eissenberg (can we say creepy).
+What’s so interesting about this adaptation is that everyone is a kind of “tortured” soul.
+Prior versions give us a lighter view of the iconic monikers.
+Remarks even hint that Superman will be a darker incarnation in the next DC installment; my response would be something akin to asking, “How can he go darker!?”

-The serious nature of the story and atmosphere of the film leaves little to no room for laughter, but what is there is pointed, well-delivered zingers.
-(Most notable when the three heroes finally come together, shedding all their pretenses and work together.)
-As the story works towards its pinnacle, tears are inevitable, but with the promise of 2017’s Justice League in our near future, we have to hope good things are to come for DC Comics at the box office.
+The serious nature of the story and atmosphere leaves little to no room for laughter, but what’s here is good.
+(Most notable when the three heroes finally come together, shedding all pretenses to work together.)
+As the story works towards its pinnacle, tears are inevitable, but with the promise of 2017’s Justice League in our near future, we hope good things are to come for DC Comics.